hamoun-enayati/Simple-Neural-Network-trained-on-Wisconsin-Breast-Cancer-Dataset/README.md

  Non-trainable params: 0 (0.00 B)

+## 📈 Results
-The model is trained in 100 epochs and a validation split of 0.1, reaching 96% precision and 98% recall
+The model is trained in 100 epochs and a validation split of 0.1, reaching 96% precision and 98% recall on test data